SingularReza/drive-folder-copier/readme.md

 ## How to Use
 * pip install -r requirements.txt (needs python version > 2.6)

+* Place your GDrive API credentials or use the included hacky quickstart one

 *  This script takes 3 inputs:

         * folderid - The id of the folder whose contents you want to copy over